hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ```
 ![Scan + Scan -> HashJoin](https://jet-start.sh/docs/assets/arch-dag-4.svg)

-For 2-stage aggregation, honestly, an author don't see actual processor pruning abilities to optimize that case.
+For 2-stage aggregation, honestly, we don't see any processor pruning possibilities.
+Potentially,
-Potentially it may be done in another way - if we can translate 2-staged into single-staged on SQL opt phase and
+it may be done in another way: we can translate 2-staged into single-staged on SQL opt phase and
-then eliminate member(s) via member pruning.
-Even though, lets take a look on the picture above.
-Here, we can theoretically, eliminate scan and flatmap nodes.
+then eliminate member(s) via member pruning, namely scan and flatmap nodes.
 In practice, processor logic is opaque to Jet and may have side effects which may break the job.
 This example illustrates **inter-member** processor pruning.